luthor112/steam-easygrid/README.md

 - Setting icons doesn't work at the moment, and has been disabled
 - The plugin should now work even if the `requests` module fails to load
+- Several new fixes have been implemented to make sure the plugin actually works

 ## Configuration
 - Configuration file: `<STEAM>\plugins\steam-easygrid\config.json`